Ramesh Bais

-He is a member of the Bharatiya Janata Party and has served as Union Minister of State (Independent Charge) for Environment and Forests in the government of Atal Bihari Vajpayee.
-Bais has been elected seven times to the Lok Sabha, the lower house of the Indian Parliament, representing the Raipur constituency, including serving as a member of the 9th Lok Sabha (1989) and 11th to 16th Lok Sabha (1996-2019).
+Ramesh Bais (born 2 August 1947) is an Indian politician who served as the 23rd Governor of Maharashtra from 2023 to 2024.
+A senior leader of the Bharatiya Janata Party, Bais has held a positions including, Governor of Jharkhand and Tripura, and served as a Union Minister in the government of Prime Minister Atal Bihari Vajpayee.
+He was a seven-term member of the Lok Sabha, representing the Raipur constituency.

 Personal life

-Bais was born on 2 August 1947 in Raipur, Madhya Pradesh (now in Chhattisgarh) to Khomlal Bais.
+Bais was born on 2 August 1947 in Raipur, Central Provinces and Berar, British India (now in Chhattisgarh, India) to Khomlal Bais.
 He completed his Higher Secondary education from B.S.E., Bhopal.
 He married Rambai Bais on 1 May 1968.
 They have a son and two daughters.
 Bais is an agriculturist by profession.

-Education

-Ramesh Bais went to B.S.E. in Bhopal, Madhya Pradesh for higher secondary education.

 Political career

 Bais was first elected to Municipal Corporation of Raipur in 1978.
 He won 1980 MP Assembly election from Mandir Hasod Constituency but lost 1985 Assembly election to his Congress rival Satyanarayan Sharma.
-He was elected for the first time to the Indian parliament as a member of the 9th Lok Sabha from Raipur in 1989 and was re-elected consecutively from 1996 to 11th, 12th, 13th, 14th,15th and 16th Lok Sabha.
+He was elected for the first time to the Indian parliament as a member of the 9th Lok Sabha from Raipur in 1989 and was re-elected consecutively from 1996 to 11th, 12th, 13th, 14th, 15th and 16th Lok Sabha.